Iadvd/RetrocomputingZXSpectrum/README.md

 The Android TCP/IP Virtual Joystick will ask you for an IP address of your local network where there must be an application (for instance see tcpipsrv_basic.c) already listening to the 8081 port to negotiate a TCP connection with the Android Virtual Joystick.

 The example file "tcpipsrv_basic.c" when compiled creates a .tap file that is a server side TCP/IP listener on the port 8081 for a ZX Spectrum computer.
-The tcpipsrv_basic.tap file (is already compiled if you do not want to compile it by yourself) can be run in the Fuse Spectrum Emulator with the Spectranet peripheral emulation.
+The tcpipsrv_basic.tap file (is already available in the repository if you do not want to compile it again by yourself) can be run in the Fuse Spectrum Emulator with the Spectranet peripheral emulation.
 It is expected also to run in a real ZX Spectrum with a real Spectranet peripheral (if converted to a tape or a wav file for the EAR input channel of the ZX Spectrum).

 You will need to install in your computer both the Fuse Spectrum emulator: http://fuse-emulator.sourceforge.net/